serverfireteam/panel/README.md

 1. First you need to create a laravel 5 (or laravel 4.2) project.

-2. Add our package to require section of composer (Since we haven't released the laravel 5 version yet, for laravel 5 replace "1.1.*" with "dev-laravel5") :
+2. Add our package to require section of composer

+    Laravel 4 :
     ```json
     {
         "require": {